git/git.github.io/rev_news/drafts/edition-103.md

   example from the
   ["Linux Stable" repo](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux)
-  on [kernel.org](https://git.kernel.org/), most of the time seemed to be spent transfering tags from the remote to the client.
+  on [kernel.org](https://git.kernel.org/), most of the time seemed to be spent transferring tags from the remote to the client.

   When his local repo was up-to-date and `git fetch` was used with `--no-tags` (or its `-n` shortcut), it took less than 0.4 seconds